sanchezcarlosjr/occultation_light_curves/README.md

 sudo pacman -S gsl
 ```

-3. Download the program from GitHub
+3. Download the program from GitHub Releases, so you don't need to compile the repository; it just works.

 # Contribution
 Requirements cmake, a C compiler, GSL and FFTW.